BlueBrain/NeuroMorphoVis/docs/user/installation/install.md

 # How to Install NeuroMorphoVis
-_NeuroMorphoVis_ is designed and written as a Blender _add-on_ or _plug-in_.
+_NeuroMorphoVis_ is designed and written as a [Blender _add-on_ or _plug-in_](https://docs.blender.org/manual/fi/dev/preferences/addons.html).
 This add-on can be loaded from the GUI or even called in Blender's python console relying on its API.
 Therefore, a recent version of Blender must be installed properly on your system to be able to use _NeuroMorphoVis_.

 ## NeuroMorphoVis Requirements
-Before procedding to the installation procedures, the users must check the software and hardware requirements that are need to run _NeuroMorphoVis_.
-A summary of the requirements is given in this [page](requirements.md).
+Before procedding to the installation procedures, the users must check the software and hardware requirements that are necessary to run _NeuroMorphoVis_.
+A summary of these requirements is given in this [page](requirements.md).

 ## Blender Installation
 <p align="left">